 III.
 STUDENT GROWTH RATING

-Student Growth will not be used for personnel decisions in the 2014-15 School Year, but all will develop goals and report progress.
-It will go into effect during the 2015-16 School Year for personnel decisions.

 The following provided a detailed overview of the various sources of evidence used to inform Student Growth Ratings, including the mandates of 704 KAR 3:370 section 10(8).
 Assistant Principal will inherit the SGG (both state and local contributions) of the Principal.

 704 KAR 3:370 Section 10 (8)